tysonpbr/Firebase-Game/README.md

 - game name

 Tyson's Tasks
+- create randomizer to pick game roles (and how many of each)
 - add mafia voting funstionality
   - add "this person" UI
   - add only mafia see voting